MONTREAL, June 11 /CNW Telbec/ - The bases will be loaded this weekend

 Tickets for the cocktail are $175 each, and include two tickets to the

 Celebrity Softball game at Jarry Park.
-TICKETS ARE AVAILABLE AT THE DOOR.
+To obtain tickets for the Cocktail,

 CELEBRITY SOFTBALL GAME